awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-organization-setup.md

 # Setting up Change Manager for an organization \(management account\)<a name="change-manager-organization-setup"></a>

-The tasks in this topic apply if you are using AWS Systems Manager Change Manager with an organization that is set up in AWS Organizations \(Organizations\)\.
+The tasks in this topic apply if you are using AWS Systems Manager Change Manager \(Change Manager\) with an organization that is set up in AWS Organizations\.
 If you want to use Change Manager only with a single AWS account, skip to the topic [Configuring Change Manager options and best practices](change-manager-account-setup.md)\.

 Perform the tasks in this section in an AWS account that is serving as the *management account* in Organizations\.
 For information about the management account and other Organizations concepts, see [AWS Organizations terminology and concepts](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html)\.